Gaeilge Language and Culture 3A

 Show a high degree of responsibility for self-directed learning.

-Demonstrate a critical understanding of selected literary texts and of their cultural and social context.
+Demonstrate a critical understanding of selected works of literature, film and media.